Oropouche virus disease

 Oropouche virus disease in Panama

 As of 16 November 2024, the Ministry of Health have reported the first human case of Oropouche virus disease in Panama during 2024.
-Please see our Oropouche virus disease in brief article for further details on Oropouche virus disease.
+Please see our Topics in Brief article for further details on Oropouche virus disease.

 Oropouche virus disease in Colombia